PeterCamilleri/CX16/docs/vm_layouts.md

 * Do we want to create a universal pointer type that can point to anything?
 And if so, how awful will the overhead (space and time) of those pointers be?

+There is also the question of access to I/O registers.
+Assuming this is desired, it will be difficult and time consuming to incorporate I/O registers into the address mapping schema.
+That is why, in most cases, I would expect to see I/O supported by special I/O instructions in all the 2x options.

+While these options can offer better use of the Commander X 16's memory resources, their complexity makes them far more difficult to implement.
+Perhaps not the best starting point.

 ### 2B Banked Ram plus Flash

 A slight variation of the Banked Ram model above makes use of the empty